candacepinero/candacepinero/README.md

 ### Hi there 👋

-I'm a Software Engineer currently attending General Assembly working on becoming a full stack dev.
-I enjoy learning new skills, and encouraging others along the way to do the same.
-“It is never too late to become the person you always thought you could be.” ~ George Eliot
+My name is Candace and I am a software engineer.
+I was introduced to coding by a friend.
+I enjoy learning new skills, and I decided to give it a try and found that I really enjoyed it.
+I was working as a team lead at Walmart at the time, and started teaching myself HTML, CSS, and JavaScript on my breaks in my car.
+I joined GA in April of 2022 and started my journey to becoming a software engineer.

 ## Current coding languages
  HTML,
  CSS,
- JAVASCRIPT.
+ JavaScript.
+ Python,
+ React.js

 #### Want to connect?
 Send me a Email at: [candace.pinero@gmail.com](mailto:candace.pinero@gmail.com)